Sea Tigers: Boats

 Boats used by the LTTE are divided into Gunboats, Explosive Boats and Low Profile Vessels.
 Boats designs ranged from those based on leisure to fishing craft.
 These boats could be up to 15 meters long, and were usually equipped with four to six 250 Hp outboard engines and a mixture of weaponry: light and heavy machine guns mainly of 12.7mm, 14.5mm calibers and grenade launchers.
 While inferior to the patrol craft of the Sri Lankan Navy, the use of swarm tactics together with suicide boats negated the disadvantage.
 The LTTE were also said to possess radar evading stealth boats which are believed to be from North Korea.
 While their radar evading capabilities have been questioned their low profile makes them harder to spot.

-Light fibreglass boats were used for suicide bomber attacks.
+Light fibreglass boats were used for suicide bomber attacks, called the Idayan class.
 For every 20 Gunboats in a swarm there were 3 or 4 suicide craft which attempt to destroy or at least immobilize the larger vessels while gunboats distract them.
 The LTTE also manufactured several Low Profile Vessels which are slower than other boats but stealthier.